liangxuru/RAG-cy/README.md

 This repository contains the winning solution for both prize nominations in the RAG Challenge competition.
 The system achieved state-of-the-art results in answering questions about company annual reports using a combination of:

-- Custom PDF parsing with Docling
+- Custom PDF parsing with Mineru
 - Vector search with parent document retrieval
 - LLM reranking for improved context relevance
 - Structured output prompting with chain-of-thought reasoning